GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 - Download and extract the zip file of this project.
 - Use either IDLE to open plctag_gui.py file and run it by pressing F5, or use terminal - navigate to your folder - run the file with "python3.2 plctag_gui.py" or "python3.2 -m plctag_gui" command.

+This was also tested with built-in python v2.7.15.

 # Licensing
 This is licensed under Mozila Public License 2.0+.